mekarpeles/math.mx/README.md

 track of which domains or principles I have converage (understanding), and to attach/associate resources with, in order to evaluate and effectively improve my holistic understanding.

+Imagine if we could map each rectangle to a color who saturation intensity represents our degree of mastery of the underlying topics/skills.

+This experiment could be extended such that, each box at the most zoomed setting directly maps to a wikipedia article containing e.g. equations.
+If/once one "checks" or asserts their understanding of the concepts of this article, the box becomes checked / colored.
+As you zoom out, the color of the box becomes the average saturation intensity of its children.

+At the top-most level, a map of our ignorance.